stau-app-dev/backend/README.md

 Note that serve should automatically run build, but it's finicky.

+Note, to use the production database, run:

+- `npm run serve:prod`

+Be extremely careful when doing this!
+Avoid running any POST functions when doing this.

+## Development

+Visit `http://localhost:4000/` to view the Emulator UI.
+Any functions you run will only affect the emulator.

 ## To Deploy

 To deploy the code, run: `firebase deploy --only functions`